mitodl/mit-open/README.md

 The following settings must be configured before running the app:

+- `INDEXING_API_USERNAME`

+    At least to start out, this should be set to the username of the superuser you created above.

 - `MAILGUN_KEY` and `MAILGUN_SENDER_DOMAIN`

     You can set these values to any non-empty string value if email-sending functionality